ThisIsNotJustin/nn_lib/README.md

 # Neural Network Library

 Written for recreational programming purposes.
+This is only a cool little project for learning how Neural Networks and libraries like PyTorch/Tensorflow actually work.

+### Pros:
+* Small library written in C

+### Cons:
+* Small library written in C

 ### Example Output of simple Transformer Model
 The model in this test case had 3 transformer layers with 1 attention head